 Avoid the payment of PMI.
 You will not have to pay private mortgage insurance by putting down 20 percent or more.
 This may be another option to consider in the mortgage calculator tool as you run “what ifs.”
 If you look at FHA loans, however, mortgage insurance can last for nearly the entire length of the loan.

 Obtain a better rate of interest.
 Not only can putting down more money eliminate PMI, but it can also lower your interest rate.
 This means a lower monthly payment for mortgages.
-Shopping at least three lenders can also increase your chances of higher interest rates on mortgages.
+Shopping at least three lenders can also increase your chances of lower interest rates on mortgages.